How Can You Become Fluent in Multiple Languages?

 When you sit down with your target language the first time, going over the basics helps.
 But you don’t need to have a teacher to guarantee success.
 In fact, many people who sit in a language classroom with teacher guidance still regularly fail to learn the language.
 This is because it can be too easy to rely on the teacher and jump through the hoops to pass tests rather than learn the language.
 Independent learners hold themselves accountable and work towards success.

 The mindset of an independent learner is one that appreciates that learning has no end.
-They’re they kind of people who achieve fluency but still pop in a German language tape to keep improving their language.
+They’re they kind of people who achieve fluency but still pop in a language tape to keep improving their language.
 They know there’s no final “ending point.”
 Independent learners don’t just approach a topic with the goal of learning it, and they approach it knowing that no matter how many times they return to it, there’s always more work to do.